sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 #### Converting simple addressing to explicit addressing #### {#timing-addressing-simple-to-explicit}

 Advisement: [=Simple addressing=] allows for inaccuracy in [=media segment=] timing.
 No inaccuracy is allowed by [=explicit addressing=].
-The mechanism of conversion described here only applies when there is no inaccuracy.
-If the nominal time spans in original the MPD differ from the true time spans of the [=media segments=], re-package the content from scratch using [=explicit addressing=] instead of converting.
+The mechanism of conversion described here only applies when there is no inaccuracy in the simple addressing.
+If the nominal time spans in original the MPD differ from the true time spans of the [=media segments=], re-packaging of the content from scratch is needed using [=explicit addressing=] instead of converting.

 To perform the conversion, execute the following steps: